jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 its Markdown  equivalent `description-fr.md`.
 The documents  are about two years  apart.
 In the  interim Perl 6 has  been renamed Raku  and I have learned much about this language.
-And I have removed a few jokes which would puzzle the readers who  does not share the same background as me.
+And I have removed a few jokes which would puzzle the readers who do not share the same background as me.

 This project was what is called _Conference-driven development_.
 In 2018, I was looking for a project which could use Raku and MongoDB and